Michigan Pre Settlement Loans

 Lawsuit Funding is entirely legal in the state of Michigan, and lawyers are allowed to advise clients to seek it if the need arises.
 Third-party funders are partly self-regulated in Michigan, so you have to make well-researched personal choices.
-Delta Settlement Funding is one of the best legally recognized lawsuit backers in the state, so you are in safe hands with us.
+Rapid Lawsuit Funding is one of the best legally recognized lawsuit backers in the state, so you are in safe hands with us.

 Within the state of Michigan, we are not allowed to fund personal injury lawsuits seeking workers compensation.
 That is because Michigan law requires victims of work-related personal injuries to seek compensation from their employers, who are expected to have workers compensation insurance on hand.
 As a result, we cannot give out a pre-settlement loan to anyone seeking worker’s compensation.
 In the case that an employer has no workers compensation insurance plan laid out, they are fined by the state.

 If you have already received funding from another lawsuit funder in Minnesota, you are still allowed to get additional funding for the same case.
-At Delta Settlement Funding, our only requirement is that you disclose your prior funding sources to us so that we can prepare lien repayment first.
+At Rapid Lawsuit Funding, our only requirement is that you disclose your prior funding sources to us so that we can prepare lien repayment first.

 GET LAWSUIT CASH TODAY